 Alcohol free, I was happier, healthier, more energetic, less bloated, focused, goal driven, and most importantly, almost entirely anxiety free.
 That last one was worth everything it took to get here.
 And I was definitely a better wife and mom, which also solidified my decision to remain alcohol-free.

-Now that I have a year behind me, I want to start building a local community and helping others do the same.
+Once I had a year behind me, I wanted to start building a local community and helping others do the same.
 AA is not my thing, but I couldn't find any other local resources.
 Former President Barack Obama said, "Change will not come if we wait for some other person or some other time.
 We are the ones we've been waiting for.
 We are the change that we seek."

-So here I am, one year later, accepting that I'm the one I've been waiting for and ready to create the change I want to see.
+So I launched this site on my one-year anniversary, accepting that I'm the one I've been waiting for and ready to create the change I want to see.

 I hold a Master's Degree in English and work in health care marketing and communications.
 Prior to that, I taught business writing at a community college and was a nationally published freelance writer.
-I live in central Illinois with my supportive husband, lovely daughter, the best dog ever and a totally average cat.
+I live in central Illinois with my supportive husband, lovely daughter and the best dogs ever.